samyakpiya/samyakpiya/README.md

 ## 🎓 Recent CS Graduate (May 2024) | 🌟 Software Engineer | 💻 Tech Enthusiast

-I'm a US-based Software Engineer.
-I'm currently working on building the eCommerce store of one of the largest online gun retailers in USA.
+I'm a US-based Software Engineer: I'm currently working on building the eCommerce store of one of the largest online gun retailers in USA.
 Before this, I was working at Infineon as a Full Stack SWE where I modernized legacy websites, boosted web performance, and ensured accessibility, responsiveness, and best practices.
+I've also made a good deal of full-stack contributions to Twenty (YC S23).

 ### 🚀 About Me
 - 🌱 I'm currently learning Electron.js